 in determining which competitive program may be the best fit for your child.

-Xcel Bronze (2 days/week for 2.5 hours) This is the first competitive level of our Xcel program.
+Xcel Bronze (3 days/week for 4.5 hours total) This is the first competitive level of our Xcel program.
 The Xcel program provides competitive opportunities

 for gymnasts and families who may desire less of a time and financial commitment.
 It is also the more flexible